Topological derivative approach for deep neural network architecture adaptation: Mathematical framework

 Recently, there has been an interest in formulating deep learning as a discrete-time optimal control problem \cite{li2018optimal, benning2019deep}.
 Note that in the context of popular architectures such as residual neural networks (ResNet), equation \eqref{training_problem} can be interpreted as discretizations of an optimal control problem subject to an ordinary differential equation constraint \cite{benning2019deep}.
 The Hamiltonian for the $t$-th layer, $H_t: \real^{n(t)}\times \real^{n(t+1)}\times \Theta_{t+1} \mapsto \real$ corresponding to the loss in \eqref{training_problem} is defined as \cite{todorov2006optimal}:

 where, $\{ \bp_{s,1},\ \bp_{s,2},\dots \bp_{s,T} \}$ denote the adjoint variables computed during a particular gradient descent iteration (backpropagation) as follows \cite{todorov2006optimal}:

-where, $\nabla_{\bx}\bff_{t+1}$ denotes the gradient of $\bff_{t+1}$ with respect to the first argument (i.e. the state $\bx$) and $\nabla_{\btheta}\bff_{t+1}$ denotes the gradient of $\bff_{t+1}$ with respect to the second argument (i.e. the parameter $\btheta$).
-From a Lagrangian viewpoint, the Hamiltonian can be understood as a device to generate the first-order necessary conditions for optimality \cite{todorov2006optimal}.
+where, $\nabla_{\bx}\bff_{t+1}$ denotes the gradient of $\bff_{t+1}$ with respect to the first argument (i.e. the state $\bx$) and $\nabla_{\btheta}\bff_{t+1}$ denotes the gradient of $\bff_{t+1}$ with respect to the second argument (i.e. the parameter $\btheta$), $\ell$ denotes the step-size used in the particular gradient descent iteration, notation {`$\leftarrow$' means that the parameters $\Btheta_{t+1}$ of the $(t+1)-$th layer are being updated.} From a Lagrangian viewpoint, the Hamiltonian can be understood as a device to generate the first-order necessary conditions for optimality \cite{todorov2006optimal}.

+{With the concept of the topological derivative introduced in \cref{motiv}, and backpropagation described in \cref{opt_top_full}, we are now ready to introduce key concepts such as ``perturbed network" and ``admissible perturbation" leading to the definition of a discrete topological derivative which we call as the ``network topological derivative" in our work.
+The concept of an “admissible perturbation” is based on the idea that, if $\epsilon = 0$ in \cref{fig:topo} (i.e., the perturbation magnitude), the solutions in \cref{set_of} should correspond to those of the original network $\Omega_0$ at any gradient descent iteration, as if the added layer were not present in the graph.
+This is analogous to the topological derivative approach in mechanics, where setting $\epsilon = 0$ (the radius of the hole) recovers the solution of the PDE on the original domain $\Omega_0$.}